 As Halloween approaches, the Law Firm of Michael T. Gibson would like to remind you to stay safe while trick-or-treating this year.
-Here are the most common types of accidents and injuries that can occur on Halloween and how to avoid them.
+Our Orlando personal injury lawyers have compiled the most common types of accidents and injuries that can occur on Halloween and how to avoid them.

 Always yield to cars.
 Children are four times more likely to be hit by a car on Halloween than on any other night of the year.
 Make sure your children understand that just because they can see a car does not mean the driver of the car can see them.
 Research found 70% of all child pedestrian fatalities happened outside of crosswalks and intersections.
 Never cross the street between parked cars.
 Instead, walk to the nearest street corner, look both ways and listen for oncoming cars before crossing.